zaethepek/tf2_settings/README.md

+This is my config and hud - including graphics settings, class configs, and some mods.

-m0re's hud from https://huds.tf/site/s-m0re-Hud \n
+m0re's hud from https://huds.tf/site/s-m0re-Hud.
 modified to have last damage done above ammo.

-Everything works as intended.
+config for each class works and is setup for my personal preference.
+mouse settings are the same across all classes.

 **NOTE**
-The `stickies_noalpha` folder is a mod that makes stickies super bright - **HOWEVER** it is blocked by sv_pure 1/2 and will not work on comp servers.
+The `stickies_noalpha` folder is a mod that makes stickies super bright - __HOWEVER__ it is blocked by sv_pure 1/2 and will not work on comp servers.